Vista-Technology/yanq/README.md

 ## Post actions

-Create a git repository on Gitea and push the code that is contained insed the _code_ folder.
+Create a git repository on Gitea and push the code that is contained inside the _code_ folder.

-Create also another empty git repository, called Arista, that will contain the backup of the devices configurations.
+Create also another empty git repository, called Arista, that will contain the backup of the device's configurations.

 Access AWX dashboard and create the following:
  * New **Project** associated with the brand new repo you've just pushed